-First things first: It’s especially important for you to follow guidelines to stay home, avoid sick people, keep your distance from people who seem healthy but you don’t live with, wash your hands often, clean items you use often, wear a face mask when you’re in public places, and try not to touch your face.
+First things first: It’s especially important for you to follow guidelines to stay home, avoid sick people, keep your distance from people who seem healthy but you don’t live with, wear a mask in public, wash your hands often, clean items you use often, wear a face mask when you’re in public places, and try not to touch your face.

 Should I Stick With Treatment?

 Don’t stop any of your medications.
 If you’re concerned about them, consult your doctor.
 Now more than ever, you want to avoid any flares that could send you to the hospital.

 Several different types of medications treat Crohn’s, and they act on your body in different ways.

 These drugs don’t affect your immune system:

 - Sulfasalazine (Azulfidine)